Lucira Health Inc. (LHDX) Shares Up Despite Recent Market Volatility

 Sponsored

-The public float for LHDX is 36.67M and currently, short sellers hold a 3.99% ratio of that float.
-The average trading volume of LHDX on February 27, 2023 was 6.24M shares.
+The average price predicted by analysts for LHDX is $0.50, The public float for LHDX is 36.67M and currently, short sellers hold a 1.85% ratio of that float.
+The average trading volume of LHDX on March 01, 2023 was 15.62M shares.

 Analysts’ Opinion of LHDX